 Generic, irrelevant messaging does little to drive interactions because you haven’t given them a compelling reason to learn more.

-Emotions aside, personalization prevents customers from churning--which is critical if you want your business to grow.
-Gartner predicts brands could lose up to 38% of customers due to poor personalization practices.
+Emotions aside, personalization prevents customers from churning, which is critical if you want your business to grow.

 What Type of Personalization Do Your Customers Want?

-While you’ll need to do your own research to determine what your actual customers want from your brand, here’s a look at some of the areas customers want--and expect--personalization across the board.
+While you’ll need to do your own research to determine what your actual customers want from your brand, here’s a look at some of the areas customers want and expect personalization.

 Personalizing customer service is also an effective way to reduce cart abandonment.
 The idea here, links back to the fact that customers are more likely to respond to ads or messages that are relevant to them.